Andrettin/Wyrmsun/readme.txt

 - Added support for zooming the minimap for maps with tile size larger than the pixel size of the minimap (e.g. 256x256 maps if the minimap is 128x128).
 Press Shift-TAB to zoom/unzoom the minimap.
 - Simplified the appearance of terrain on the minimap.
 Each terrain type is now represented by a particular color (with seasonal variations).
 - The player's population number can now be seen when hovering the food icon on the top bar.
 The number is based on the number of organic, non-fauna units the player possesses.
 The population number is for flavor only, and has no gameplay effect.
+- The player's name in the player list is now in green.

 -----------------------------------------------------------------------
 - 3.5.4